excalidraw/excalidraw-libraries/README.md

 - Each item should stand on its own and add value.
 Eg Adding single square or a squiggly line doesn't meet standard.

-Check out the published [libraries](https://libraries.excalidraw.com/?theme=light&sort=default) to get started.
+Check out our existing [libraries](https://libraries.excalidraw.com/?theme=light&sort=default) to get started.